RubendeBruin/WaveDave/README.md

 WaveDave can be used to generate PDF reports.

-PDF reports can be defined flexibly using report elements:
+PDF reports can be defined flexibly using report elements.
+This following is an example of a pdf without any real data:

 ```python
     d = WaveDavePDF()